 Best of all, it’s beginner-friendly, and no knitting or crochet experience is needed!
 (As a bonus, it works up surprisingly quickly.)

-The class project is a cowl, but participants may choose to create a beanie hat or a hair bow.
+The class project is a large cowl, but participants may prefer to create a medium-sized item (washcloth or placemat) or a small item (hair bow or bag handles/straps).

 Instructor: Marnie Franklin

 Class fee $50.
-Register online and submit $20 via PayPal to reserve your spot.
+Register online for the Tuesday evening or Friday afternoon sessions and submit $20 via PayPal to reserve your spot.
 Bring the remaining $30 (cash, PayPal, swipe credit/debit payment methods accepted) to the first class.

 Materials to bring: